jruns/wp-disable-ai/README.txt

 == Changelog ==

 = 0.4.0 =
-* Add support for Rank Math SEO.
-Disable Content AI module and features, and hide the module from the Rank Math admin Dashboard.
+* Add support for Rank Math SEO - Disable Content AI module and features, and hide the module from the Rank Math admin Dashboard.
 * Change: Add AIOSEO editor styles to fewer admin pages, and disable the AI features on custom post type edit screens.
+* Change: Load utilities earlier in the WP sequence so Rank Math SEO's options can be overridden.
 * Fix: Correctly update Yoast SEO settings when disabling AI.

 = 0.3.0 =